khrona/awesomium-net-wiki/getting-started/setting-up-on-windows.md

     * [`AddressBox`](http://docs.awesomium.net/?tc=T_Awesomium_Windows_Forms_AddressBox)
     * [`WebControlContextMenu`](http://docs.awesomium.net/?tc=T_Awesomium_Windows_Forms_WebControlContextMenu) (Only used when you want to extend the default context menu)
 5. Drag & drop the [`WebControl`](http://docs.awesomium.net/?tc=T_Awesomium_Windows_Forms_WebControl) to your form.
 This will also add the necessary references to your project and activate design-time features.

+For more details, read the [Introducing the Windows Forms WebControl](http://wiki.awesomium.net/general-use/winforms-webcontrol.html) article.

 #### Awesomium.NET Namespaces